highcharts/highcharts/docs/maps/map-series.md

 Map series
 ==========

+The `map` series is the basic series in Highcharts Maps offering the ability to create map shapes and operate on their values.

-<iframe style="width: 100%; height: 520px; border: none;" src="https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/tree/master/samples/maps/demo/all-maps" allow="fullscreen"></iframe>
+<iframe style="width: 100%; height: 520px; border: none;" src="https://highcharts.com/samples/embed/maps/demo/all-maps" allow="fullscreen"></iframe>

 Initialize the constructor
 ------------